Transformed rank-1 lattices for high-dimensional approximation: Algorithms

 \section{Algorithms}

+In this chapter we start denoting the parameters $\bm\eta,\bm\mu\in\mathbb{R}^d$ in families of multivariate parameterized transformations $\psi(\circ,\bm\eta)$ as in \eqref{eq:psi_weighted_mult}, in families of multivariate parameterized weight functions $\omega(\circ, \bm \mu)$ as in \eqref{eq:omega_weighted_mult} and in all related functions and objects.

-We compute the approximated transformed Fourier coefficients $\hat h_{\mathbf{k},\psi}^{\Lambda}$ given in \eqref{eq: transformed approx Fourier coefficients} and the approximated Fourier series $S_{I_N}^{\Lambda} h$ given in \eqref{eq: transformed approx Fourier partial sum} with slightly modified versions of two Algorithms found in \cite[Algorithm~3.1 and 3.2]{kaemmererdiss} that are based on one-dimensional fast Fourier transforms (FFTs).
-In fact, we express the reconstruction and evaluation of a transformed multivariate trigonometric polynomial as the matrix-vector-products
+We adapt the algorithms described in \cite[Algorithm~3.1 and 3.2]{kaemmererdiss} that are based on one-dimensional fast Fourier transforms (FFTs).
+They are used for the fast reconstruction of approximated Fourier coefficients $\hat h_{\mathbf{k}}^{\Lambda}$ and the evaluation of a transformed multivariate trigonometric polynomials, in particular the approximated Fourier series $S_{I}^{\Lambda} h$, both given in \eqref{def:mult_approximated_FPS_FC}.
+This is denoted as matrix-vector-products of the form